Green Lantern: Secret Origin: Plot

 William Hand is at the family morgue, about to commit necrophilia, when Atrocitus interrupts, saying that Hand is the key to the Blackest Night.
 Jordan and Sinestro arrive, and Atrocitus uses a device to drain them of their Power Ring's energy leaving the two powerless.
 Despite this, they battle Atrocitus and manage to recharge thanks to Sinestro's knowledge on the "confined pocket dimensions and the storage of personal charging units".
 Just when Atrocitus is about to crush Sinestro with an excavator, Jordan uses his ring to destroy it.
 Sinestro is amazed, as Jordan was able to overcome the Yellow Impurity, but pretends not to notice it.
 Sinestro arrests Atrocitus, not realizing that Hand has stolen the device, and tells Jordan to get over his anger.
-Jordan flies off to find Carl Ferris, whom he blames for his father's death.
+Jordan flies off to find Carl Ferris, Carol's father, whom he blames for his own father's death.
 He arrives at the Ferris residence only to find that Carl is not on vacation as Carol had previously claimed, but in fact has fallen ill due to the guilt from his involvement in Martin Jordan's death.
 After a chat with Carol, Hal's ring emits a construct that resembles his father.
 Sinestro states Jordan has finally tapped into the true power of the ring.
 The two shake hands, when they are summoned to Oa by the Guardians.

 The Guardians accuse the two Green Lanterns of disorderly conduct, as Sinestro has broken the territorial edict, despite Sinestro's claim that a Guardian named "Ganthet" gave him orders to intercept Atrocitus.
 Jordan accuses the Guardians of being afraid of the Green Lanterns, as most of the planet is covered in Yellow.
 The Guardians re-inform Sinestro that Hal Jordan is now the responsibility of Sinestro "as much ...as Korugar and the rest of sector 1417".
 The Guardians acquit the two, and order Sinestro to monitor Jordan's progress.
 Jordan wanders off and tries to blast a yellow statue but fails.
 Sinestro departs to return Atrocitus to the prison planet Ysmault after telling Jordan that the next time the two meet it will be on Sinestro's homeworld.